 Description

 This characterization provides savings assumptions for LED Screw Based Omnidirectional (e.g. A-Type lamps) lamps within the residential and multifamily sectors.
-This characterization assumes that the LED lamp or fixture is installed in a residential location.
-Where the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program) a deemed split of 95% Residential and 5% Commercial assumptions should be used.
+This characterization assumes that the LED lamp or is installed in a residential location.
+Where the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program) a deemed split of 97% Residential and 3% Commercial assumptions should be used.

 This measure was developed to be applicable to the following program types: TOS, NC, EREP, KITS.